Alpe d'Huez Ski Resort

 • Long, flat linking trails (i.e. lower Sarenne) are not pleasant for snowboarders.

-• Public transport to the resort is difficult & driving up can be challenging in icy conditions.
+• Public transport to the resort is not simple & driving up can be challenging in icy conditions.

 Pro or Con (depending on your perspective!)